 He graduated from the Harvard Law School in 1963 and, after a Fulbright fellowship in comparative law, he spent three years with a New York law firm.
 This was followed by nearly ten years with the NAACP Legal Defense Fund doing civil rights law.
 He returned to teach at Harvard in 1977.
 He founded his own law firm in San Francisco in 1978 and served as its senior partner until 1992.
 He was of counsel to the firm of Rogers Joseph O'Donnell from 1992 to 2008.

-Mr. Turner has published dozens of articles in various magazines, newspapers and law reviews.
+Mr. Turner has published dozens of articles in various magazines, newspapers, online sites and law reviews.
 His work has appeared in the New York Times, Politico, Wired, the San Francisco Chronicle, Harvard Magazine, The Threepenny Review, and many others.
 He also served as Legal Affairs Correspondent for KQED television, winning numerous awards for news and documentaries on legal subjects.
 He was Legal Consultant to the PBS "We The People" series on the Bicentennial of the Constitution.
 He is the author of Figures of Speech: First Amendment Heroes and Villains (Berrett-Kohler 2011), and of Free Speech: Supreme Court Opinions from the Beginning to the Roberts Court (Cognella 2017).